edgedb/edgedb-net/docs/api.rst

             :param T:
                 The inner type of the optional.

-        .. dn:method::  Create<T, T2>(T value, T2 other): Optional<T>

-            Creates a fuckign optionalll

-            :param T value:
-                aaa

-            :param T2 other:
-                aaa

-            :param T:
-                The inner type of the optional.

-            :param T2:
-                The 2nd

         .. dn:method::  ToNullable<T>(this Optional<T> val): T?

             Converts the :dn:class:`EdgeDB.Optional<T>` to a ``System.Nullable`1``.